melosomelo/personal-website/src/content/blog/json-parser-in-typescript.md

 for practical purposes.

-The ideal scenario is for the parser to know _exactly_ which production to apply, at all times, and if it reaches a dead-end it's because the input string is malformed.
+The ideal scenario is for the parser to know _exactly_ which production to apply, at all times, and if it reaches a dead-end then it's because the input string is malformed.
 But based on what will it be able to perform such deductions?
 Is such a parser even possible?
 Yes, it is.
 They're called **deterministic parsers**, and we're going to build one of them.

-A deterministic top-down parser iterates over two strings: the input string $s_i$ and $s_c$, the one that's being manipulated via the grammar rules to look like $s_i$.
+A deterministic top-down parser gradually iterates over two strings: the input string $s_i$ and $s_c$, the one that's being manipulated via the grammar rules to look like $s_i$.
+At every iteration, it checks the current character at $s_c$:

+- If the character is a non-terminal $A$, then it reads the current terminal $x$ from $s_i$ and based on the pair $(A,x)$, it chooses a production (we'll detail this in a moment).
+If such a choice is not possible, a syntax error is thrown.
+- If the character is a terminal $a$, then it compares $x$ and $a$.
+If they're equal, then the parser advances on both $s_i$ and $s_c$.
+If they aren't, then a syntax error is thrown.

+How is the parser able to choose the right production based on a non-terminal $A$ and a terminal $x$?
+That's because of what's called a **parsing table**.
+Each entry $(A,x)$ from the table is the production that the parser must apply whenever it encounters a terminal $x$ when it's dealing with the terminal $A$ in $s_c$.
+If the table entry is empty, then a syntax error happened.

+How is the parsing table constructed?
+Well, there is a short and long answer.

+The short answer is that there are algorithms that automatically generate parsing tables, and they do it by analyzing the grammar.
+To guarantee that each entry in your parsing table has no more than one production (and thus that your parser is deterministic), your grammar needs to be in what's called $LL(1)$ form, i.e., it must be written in such a way that enables the construction of a deterministic top-down parser.

+I'll give you the long answer in the next section.
+For now, let's run an example to solidify our understanding of how a deterministic top-down parser works.